DataDog/datadog-agent/docs/dev/tools.md

 ### Non-live Debugging

-Use "dlv core DUMPFILE EXEFILE" to debug against a dump file.
+Use `dlv core DUMPFILE EXEFILE` to debug against a dump file.

 For 7.23 or newer, the EXEFILE is the .debug file in the debug package.